fratrung/kubernetes-keystone-integration/README.md

 - Automatic creation of per-project Kubernetes namespaces
 - Dynamic Role + RoleBinding generation for OIDC/Keystone users
-- Creation of authentication Secrets (Keystone tokens)
 - Local project lifecycle cleanup via finalizers
+- Set the new CR Project status to Ready

 **It ensures that every Keystone project has an isolated Kubernetes environment with proper RBAC enforcement.**